Please see also the Knowledge Base which is included in Jutoh for searching via Jutoh's toolbar.

 Run Jutoh and click on the Register toolbar button.
 Alternatively, click on the Help menu, followed by Register Jutoh.
 Now find the user name and registration key that you were sent when you paid for Jutoh.
 Copy and paste (or type) the information into the user name and registration key fields, and press OK.
 (Note that any '0' characters in the registration key are zeros, and not letter 'O's.)
 Your copy of Jutoh should now be registered.

 Normally this is due to a typo.
 The most reliable method is to use copy and paste to transfer the user name and key (on Windows: select the text in the email, then Ctrl-C, then Ctrl-V in the registration dialog).
 If typing manually, please note that there are no letter Os in the key: only zeros.
-If your user name contains an accent, this could be a cause of registration failure.
-In this case, please email us for another user name and key.
 If all else fails, please email email@example.com for further help.
-If you're using Windows I can create a registry file for you to run that usually solves the problem.
+I can create a file for you to open in the registration dialog that will solve the problem.

 Email firstname.lastname@example.org and we'll find your key.
 Please quote your order reference number, name and preferably the email address you used when ordering Jutoh.